paulrobello/par_gpt/README.md

 # Application Options
 PARGPT_AI_PROVIDER=OpenAI
-PARGPT_MODEL=# if blank, strong model default will be used PARGPT_PRICING=price
+PARGPT_MODEL=# if blank, strong model default will be used PARGPT_PRICING=price # none | price | details
 PARGPT_DISPLAY_OUTPUT=md
 PARGPT_DEBUG=false
 PARGPT_SHOW_CONFIG=false
-PARGPT_AGENT_MODE=false # if this is false par_gpt will only use basic LLM completion PARGPT_REPL=false # set this to true to allow agent to write and execute code PARGPT_MAX_ITERATIONS=5 # maximum number of iterations to allow when in agent mode.
+PARGPT_AGENT_MODE=false # if this is false par_gpt will only use basic LLM completion PARGPT_REPL=false # set this to true to allow agent to WRITE and EXECUTE CODE ON HOST MACHINE PARGPT_CODE_SANDBOX=false # set this to true to allow agent to write and execute code in a secure docker container sandbox PARGPT_MAX_ITERATIONS=5 # maximum number of iterations to allow when in agent mode.
 Tool calls require iterations PARGPT_YES_TO_ALL=false # set this to true to skip all confirmation prompts PARGPT_SHOW_TOOL_CALLS=true